kanekos-Faber/test/.github/ISSUE_TEMPLATE/00_RESEARCH.md

 <!-- RESEARCH TASK TEMPLATE -->
+---
+name: Research request
+about: Create a report to research

+---

 # Summary
 # Who worried?
 (Manager?
 In-company member?
 Client?)
 # Which page on Mieruca?
 (Please tell me the URL)